hongyusu/hongyusu.github.io/_posts/2015-06-17-extract-protein-features-via-interproscan.md

       `tar -pxvzf interproscan-5.13-52.0-*-bit.tar.gz`

 1. Install Panther models
+   1. Panther is one of the database used in InterProScan and requires a separate installation.
    1. Panther model should be install in the `data` directory under the directory of InterProScan.
    1. Down load the Panther model with the following command